Getting started with ecoClassify

 Pipeline

 Located underneath the General tab, the model Pipeline allows you to select which stages of the model to include and in what order they should be run.
-A full run of ecoClassify consists of two stages:
+A full run of ecoClassify consists of three stages:

 Next, click on the Datafeeds node.
 Here, all of the inputs to the model are listed as individual datasheets.
 Notice how some rows have a green checkmark in the Data column to indicate these datasheets contain data.
 From here, you can navigate to these individual datasheets by clicking on their name in the View column, or by navigating to the next tab called Image Classifier.